PickawayDemocrats/pickawaydemocrats.github.io/index.md

     border-top: 5px solid #1884B3;
 }
 </style>
+## We are the Pickaway County Democratic party.
+### Our mission is to work together to elect democracy-supporting, civic-minded individuals to local, state, and national offices.

 <a href="https://votenoinaugust.org/">
 	<figure class="image is-3by2">
 		<img src="/img/OPOV 2 Color -Logo1.png">
 	</figure>
 </a>

-## We are the Pickaway County Democratic party.
-### Our mission is to work together to elect democracy-supporting, civic-minded individuals to local, state, and national offices.
+### **There will be a special meeting of Central/Executive committee members representing precincts within the city of Circleville.**
+The meeting will be held at 6:15pm, July 6, 2023, at the Pickaway County Library.
+This will be in the Crites-Hannan meeting room immediately preceding the monthly executive committee meeting.

+The purpose of this meeting is to consider nomination of candidates for the open slot on the mayoral ballot for the November election.

 <h2 class="title is-3 horizontal-line">